Call for Nomination of the Membership of HIST Governing Board

 II.
 Background Information

-HIST is a category 2 center under the auspices of UNESCO and hosted by the Institute of Remote Sensing and Digital Earth of the Chinese Academy of Sciences (CAS).
+HIST is a category 2 center under the auspices of UNESCO and hosted by the Aerospace Information Research Institute of the Chinese Academy of Sciences (CAS).
 It was established in Beijing in July, 2011 with the mission of providing UNESCO and its member states support and services on using space technologies for world heritage sites, world biosphere reserves and global geoparks.

 According to the amended Agreement recently signed by Director-General Irina Bokova of UNESCO and President Prof. Bai Chunli of CAS representing the Government of China, Membership of the Governing Board of HIST is to be renewed every three years.
 Accordingly, the Membership of the current Board that finished its first 3-year term of services will be renewed before the end of October 2014.